Ahoy and Welcome!

 What the heck is Interstellar Orchard about you ask?
 A few things really.

-This site is about RVing.
-Full-time travel in a small RV, solo, and on a budget to be more precise.
-My name is Becky Schade, and I hit the road in September 2012 at the age of 28.
+This site is about traveling.
+Full-time travel with a small footprint, solo, and on a budget to be more precise.
+My name is Becky Schade, and I hit the road in September 2012 at the age of 28 in a small camper trailer.
+I've been nomadic ever since.

 I am not rich.
 I've made less than $30,000 a year my whole adult life, and since hitting the road I've thrived on about $16,000 a year.
 I am not a genius.
 I was a truly average student in high school and college, no honors courses or distinctions of merit here.
 What I am though is determined to make my life the best it can be, no holds barred.
 And if I can do it, so can you.
 And no, it need not involve deprivation or unnecessary risk.
 Which brings me to the next point: